freia-lab/e3-gersemi/plc/README.txt

 		It is to avoid a possible (although very unlikely) race condition that the power supply will be shut down before the comparison in the PLC will be done (FC130, FC216, FC218).
 GERSEMI_PLC_2022_05_03 - KG, Changed the name of the parameter in SQ15 from P_SP_TT680 to P_TT686_min (see GERSEMI_PLC_2022_04_01)
+GERSEMI_PLC_2022_06_13 - KG, Added closing CV5203 request reset when SQ9 is not running (when SQ9 is Reset (not stopped in the normal
+		way) the open CV5203 request remained active even if the cryostat was not supposed to be kept cold.
+(FC557)